EmmanuelBeziat/checkbox-group/README.md

 # checkbox-group
-✅ Checkbox group setup with some "master" one that uncheck all other, or is uncheck if one of the others is checked.
+✅ Checkbox group setup with some "master" one that uncheck all other, or gets unchecked if one of the others is checked.
 Kinda like a "all" checkbox.

 # TODO